Funding for postgraduate research programmes

 University of Bristol and Alumni PhD scholarships

 For students seeking funding for PhD study in Accounting, Economics, Finance, or Management, one potential source of funding is a University of Bristol Alumni and PhD scholarship.
-The deadline for applications is 12 noon on Tuesday 30th January 2018.
-For more details and the application procedure, please see the information and application procedures.
+For 2019 entry, the application deadline is midday on Tuesday 29 January 2019.
+Further information and application procedures.

 If you apply for an ESRC PhD (+3) studentship you will also be considered, automatically, in the award competition for a University of Bristol PhD scholarship, subject to confirmation of availability.
 If you are not eligible for an ESRC studentship, but wish to be considered for a University of Bristol PhD scholarship, please email firstname.lastname@example.org and copy your message to email@example.com and firstname.lastname@example.org.
 Your email should have the subject line ‘Bristol scholarships’ and consist of a brief statement that you wish to be considered for a scholarship, and an indication that your online PhD application has been submitted by the deadline.